 If you’re not sure where to find that unifying piece, you can consider zebrawood, burled finishes or inlaid furniture.
 You can also add high-contrast pieces to your room.

 As a beginner, it’s best to start slow when mixing wood finishes.
 Do go into the extremes yet by using really pale or high-contrast pieces.

 Instead, test it out by playing with light and medium or medium and dark mixes.
-When you’re more comfortable with using different wood stains and finishes, you can always put it more contrast.
+When you’re more comfortable with using different wood stains and finishes, you can always put it in more contrast.

 Add white sections

-If you’re in doubt of the wood finishes you chose, you can mix them with some white pieces in your home.
+If you’re in doubt about the wood finishes you chose, you can mix them with some white pieces in your home.
 Wood simply looks good against white.
 It can calm down an otherwise nutty-looking space.